-On behalf of the Diversity Center staff, student workers, partners, and supporters, it gives me great pleasure to welcome the newcomers to the Luther and Decorah community.
+On behalf of the staff, student workers, partners and supporters of the Center for Intercultural Engagement & Student Success (CIES), it gives me great pleasure to welcome the newcomers to the Luther and Decorah community.
 For those who have been here before, welcome back.
-This is a momentous time in the history of the Diversity Center.
-Created in 2002, the Center is enjoying its 15th year of working to make Luther and Decorah a more welcoming and inclusive place.
+This is a momentous time in our history as we learn how to continue the work of inclusion, equity and intercultural excellence in the face of the double pandemic of Covid-19 and racism.

 Sara Taylor of deepSEE Consulting used the following classification schema to describe the stages involved in creating such a culture.

 At stage 1, Diversity 101, the focus is on the numbers; making sure we recruit as many different groups of people as possible.
 Usually visible diversity is seen as of primary importance.
 Author Andrés Tapia refers to this as the mix in his book, The Inclusion Paradox, (2009).